balassy/MMM-SingleStock/README.md

 ## Using the module

-To use this module, follow these steps:
+To use this module follow these steps:

 1. Clone this repository to the `modules` folder of your MagicMirror: